eProsima/fastdds-visualizer-plugin/docs/rst/getting_started/tutorial.rst

 Prerequisites
 ^^^^^^^^^^^^^

-First of all, you need to follow the steps outlined in the :ref:`Installation Manual <installation_manual_linux>` for the installation of *eProsima DDS Visualizer Plugin* and all its dependencies.
+First of all, you need to follow the steps outlined in the :ref:`Installation Manual <installation_manual_windows>` for the installation of *eProsima DDS Visualizer Plugin* and all its dependencies.
 In addition, please refer to *ShapesDemo* `Installation Manual <https://eprosima-shapes-demo.readthedocs.io/en/latest/installation/windows_binaries.html>`_ and install this application before getting started.
 Version ``2.7.0`` or above is required in this tutorial.